Presidential Democracy Pros and Cons

 • Fast decision-making

-Cons of Presential Democracy
+Cons of Presidential Democracy

 • It can lead to power construction